wangyg115/pyrite/README.md

 ## Documentation

-Running Pyrite & Galène over a network requires additional configuration.
+Curious about Pyrite's [features](./docs/features.md) or you want to run Pyrite & Galène on a network?
 Checkout the [documentation](./docs/index.md) for more information.